TantorLabs/pg_perfbench/README.md

 ### Common instruction
-When using `SSH connection`, grant the `postgres user` the privilege to clear the file system cache `on the database server`.
-For `Docker connection`, specify the `user` from which the tool is run, and execute the following command `on the tool host`:
+When utilizing an SSH connection, ensure that the postgres user has the privilege to clear the file system cache on the database server.
+For a Docker connection, identify the user operating the tool and execute the following command on the tool host.:

 ```
 # ========================================